-Firstly, drone photogrammetry makes it possible to obtain a large amount of detailed information about the target area quickly and remotely.
+Improved efficiency and accuracy: drone photogrammetry makes it possible to obtain a large amount of detailed information about the target area quickly and remotely.
 Since drones can fly lower than manned aircraft and are also equipped with the most advanced technology, which delivers a 3D model with accuracy up to centimeter level.

-Secondly, photogrammetry drones allow you to capture images from remote locations and transmit them securely to computer systems, allowing surveyors to easily access data in hard-to-reach or unsafe areas, such as places with severe volcanic activity, and crime or war, complex terrain, and harsh weather conditions.
+Enhanced safety: photogrammetry drones allow you to capture images from remote locations and transmit them securely to computer systems, allowing surveyors to easily access data in hard-to-reach or unsafe areas, such as places with severe volcanic activity, and crime or war, complex terrain, and harsh weather conditions.

-Thirdly, drone photogrammetry is an accessible method.
+Cost-effective solution: drone photogrammetry is an accessible method.
 Due to the financial factor, aerial photogrammetry was restricted to large engineering companies and public agencies.
 With the arrival of drones, values have dropped considerably, which makes it possible to hire this type of service even by small and medium-sized organizations.